About-Spain.net

 every town or city.
 There are some, but nothing like in the same

 proportion as in France.
-One low-cost Spanish hotel chain is Sidorme,
+The low-cost Spanish hotel

-with prices from about 35 € upwards... but they only have 7
+with prices from about 35 € upwards...was taken over by the French

 F1 hotels which belong to the French Accor